 Hello and welcome to my blog!
 My name is Esther Moore.
 I was born in Brussels, Belgium to an American family but spent the majority of my growing up years living in the heart of the Middle East conflict in Jerusalem, Israel.
-I’ve since moved to Frome, near Bath, England, where I live (missing the sun!) with my husband, Will, and our gorgeous little boy, Caleb (Calev at home and in Israel, although he’s now decided he wants to be called Levy.
+We’ve just moved back after eight years living in Frome and Bath in southwest England with my husband, Will, and our gorgeous little boy, Caleb (Calev at home and in Israel, although he’s now decided he wants to be called Levy.
 If it were up to him it would be Levy-O, but we had to draw the line somewhere!).
 Caleb was given a surprise diagnosis of Down Syndrome at birth and I decided to start this blog to share our journey.

 At the end of 2015, soon after finishing breastfeeding Caleb, I found a lump.
 I didn’t think much of it at the time as I thought it had something to do with weaning, but just after Christmas my husband convinced me to go get it checked.
 On the 14th of January 2016, a day that will be forever seared into my memory, the results came back from the tests saying that it was cancer.
 I was 26 years old at the time.

 This blog is about overcoming the hardest of circumstances.
 It is about learning to not be controlled by your circumstances but learning to rise above them.
 To live in the knowledge that the impossible can happen and that there is always hope.
 It’s about coming to terms with a different kind of perfect than the life you may have expected.
 And it’s about learning that being thankful and staying thankful is the key to overcoming hardship to live life well, wild and free.